TahmidAhmed2000/Gov1347/posts/week_4.md

 + The mean difference between our prediction and the true value is **-2.651**.
 + Mean Out of Sample Error is **3.015**.

 Given these values, it appears that this prediction model may not be super accurate because the mean out of sample error is quite high and the average difference between our prediction and true value is -2.651.
-It would clearly be netter if these numbers were smaller, but, nevertheless, the model is something that can be improved upon.
+It would clearly be better if these numbers were smaller, but, nevertheless, the model is something that can be improved upon.

 ## Predicting the election